kizu/kizu.ru/src/posts/2024-07-19-fit-to-width/index.en.md

 [^named-cqlu]: In the future, we could use named container query units for this.
 [Una Kravets](https://una.im/) did open a [CSSWG issue](https://github.com/w3c/csswg-drafts/issues/7858) about them, and it was resolved to add them to the specs. <!-- span="2" -->

 That’s where registered custom properties can help us.
-When we register a custom property, and then assign a value to it, it is _captured_ on that element at the computed value time, allowing us to access it via inheritance.
+When we register a custom property, and then assign a value to it, it is _captured_[^captured] on that element at the computed value time, allowing us to access it via inheritance.
 Here is the part responsible for it in our technique’s code:

+[^captured]: I published a separate post about this in my blog: [“Captured Custom Properties”](https://blog.kizu.dev/captured-custom-properties/) <!-- offset="-3" -->

 ```CSS
 .text-fit {